capitalch/trace/tracking.md

 1. Edit / new is not retaining values bug fix
 2. When balance sheet is selected then click payroll, then click accounts.
 Error occurs.
 3. Client side change entity 'super-admin' to 'authentication'

-// find out vouchers where SUM of debits not equal to credits set search_path to demounit1;
-with cte1 as (
-select "autoRefNo", SUM(CASE WHEN "dc" = 'D' then "amount" else -"amount" end) as "amount"
-    from "TranD" d join "TranH" h on h."id" = d."tranHeaderId" group by "autoRefNo"
-)
-select "autoRefNo", sum("amount") as "amount" from cte1
-    where "amount" <> 0
-        group by "autoRefNo"

-* Find out duplicates in AccOpBal table set search_path to demounit1;
-    select * from (
-      SELECT id,
-      ROW_NUMBER() OVER(PARTITION BY "accId", "finYearId", "branchId" ORDER BY id asc) AS "noOfTimes" FROM "AccOpBal"
-    ) dups
-    where
-    dups."noOfTimes" > 1

-set search_path to demounit1;
-select h."id" as "tranHeaderId", "autoRefNo", "userRefNo", h."remarks" as "commonRemarks",
-	(
-		with cte1 as (
-			select d."id" as "tranDetailsId", d."accId", d."remarks", d."amount", d."lineRefNo"
-				from "TranD"
-					where "tranHeaderId" = h."id"
-						and "dc" = 'D'
-		)
-		select row_to_json(a) from cte1 a
-	) as "debit"

-	from "TranH" h
- 		join "TranD" d
- 			on h."id" = d."tranHeaderId"
-	where "tranTypeId" = 7

-GST
-Capital Chowr.
-Pvt Ltd  : 19AACCC5685L1Z3
-Capital Electronics old : 19ADMPA9760G1Z9
-Capital Electronics   : AA190917007566R
-CCPL          : 19AACCC5685L1Z3
-Nav technology      : 19AEVPA1583K1Z0
-NTPL          : 19AABCN7935M1ZU
-SSPL          : 19AAJCS0651F1ZD
-Netwoven        : 19AACCN3894N1ZP